ssusin270/cmasite/datapage.md

 # Market Share Data

+Data used in the report [Who Benefits from Government Mortgage Guarantees?](https://mortgageaccesscenter.com/2025-11-04-Who-Benefits-From-Government-Mortgage-Guarantees/).
 Secondary market shares and market share predictors for Metropolitan Areas, Metropolitan Divisions, and non-Metro portions of States (from HMDA data).

 | Year | File |
 |------|------|